Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 | `GDP_IOEVENT_ERROR`	| Error occurred on channel			|

 Note that this is a bitmap; multiple flags may be set on a single call.

+**`chan_advert_func`**: Invoked when advertising or withdrawal needs to take place.
+Advertising is required when the channel is connected, either for the first time or when a reconnection is required.
+Withdrawal takes place when the client explicitly requests it or when the client is shutting down.
+The `action` parameter specifies whether this is for advertisement or withdrawal.

+> [[Is `chan_advert_func` required?
+The conditions can probably be determined from `chan_ioevent_cb`.]]

 > [[Nitesh brings up the question of `dst` filtering.
 It isn't clear which side of the interface this belongs on.]]